-If you’re just now considering to buy your first home, Hansel has the following tips to share:
+If you’re just now considering buying your first home, Hansel has the following tips to share:

 - When you speak to an agent about the process, you’ll know if they are a good fit for you.
 Trust your instincts.
 They should listen well and be able to identify the types of homes you are interested in.

 - Buying a home is the biggest purchase you’ll make in life.
 Take it one step at a time and work with an agent who will guide you through the process and educate you along the way.